-Create an interactive poetry map for
+An interactive poetry map created for

 South Molton Community Woodland

-|The Ode to the Ash Tree Poetry Project is kindly sponsored by Arts Council England and match funded by the charity, Arts Destination South Molton, as part of their Deep Roots Festival programme of events.|
+|The Ode to the Ash Tree Poetry Project was kindly sponsored by Arts Council England and match funded by the charity, Arts Destination South Molton, as part of their Deep Roots Festival programme of events.|